Install InfluxDB Enterprise meta nodes

-InfluxDB Enterprise offers highly scalable clusters on your infrastructure and a management UI (via Chronograf for working with clusters.
-The Production Installation process is designed for users looking to deploy InfluxDB Enterprise in a production environment.
+InfluxDB Enterprise offers highly scalable clusters on your infrastructure and a management UI (via Chronograf) for working with clusters.
+The installation process is designed for users looking to deploy InfluxDB Enterprise in a production environment.
 The following steps will get you up and running with the first essential component of your InfluxDB Enterprise cluster: the meta nodes.

-The Production Installation process sets up three meta nodes, with each meta node running on its own server.
+The installation process sets up three meta nodes, with each meta node running on its own server.

 Note: Deploying multiple meta nodes on the same server is strongly discouraged since it creates a larger point of potential failure if that particular server is unresponsive.
 InfluxData recommends deploying meta nodes on relatively small footprint servers.

-See the Clustering Guide for more on cluster architecture.
+See the Clustering in InfluxDB Enterprise for more on cluster architecture.

 License key or file